Podcast: Skincare Creator Susan Shashok Makes Caroline’s Dream a Reality

 Shashok grew up outside of Philadelphia and attended the University of Vermont, where she studied food marketing and agri-business at the College of Agriculture and Life Sciences.
 She moved to East Middlebury in 1993 and was working for the Middlebury Co-op as a spice and herb buyer when she decided to take a skincare-making class at the International Herb Symposium in 1997.
 After the symposium, she started making skincare for herself and her friends and eventually began Caroline’s Dream.

 Not only is Shashok an environmentally conscious entrepreneur, but she’s also civic-minded.
-She served on the local selectboard for seven years and was recently elected as the new town moderator for Middlebury’s annual Town Meeting—a position recently vacated by Middlebury resident and former Governor Jim Douglas, who served as town moderator for three decades.
+She served on the local selectboard for seven years and is the new town moderator for Middlebury’s annual Town Meeting—a position recently vacated by Middlebury resident and former Governor Jim Douglas, who served as town moderator for three decades.

 “I’m such a direct democracy geek.
 Even if we disagree, I love the fact that we can get together and talk about it at Town Meeting,” she says.
 “It’s interesting to be in a room full of people and watch the discussion go back and forth.
 Everyone is respectful, but opinionated, too.
 Sometimes feathers get ruffled and all that, but it all gets back down to a place where when we can head back out into the community and work together.
 It’s amazing, and I think we need more of that.
 I’m an introvert, but I love the process so much.”

-Since moving to Vermont nearly 35 years ago, Shashok says she can’t imagine herself living anyplace else.
+Since moving to Vermont more than 35 years ago, Shashok says she can’t imagine herself living anyplace else.

 “It’s like one big playground with the mountains and the lake, and there are endless possibilities of things do to,” she says.
 “The cost of living here is high, and you have to sacrifice the money to get the lifestyle you want.
 But it’s worth it.
 And I like to be outside—it’s where I recharge.”